-If you live and work outside the South Pacific, please also consider the same course for UK time zone in late 2021/early 2022
+If you live and work outside the South Pacific, please also consider the same course for UK time zone in Spring 2023

 If you previously had training on ERICA, we are now offering a 1-day online refresher course in late November 2021 to make you aware of the significant changes in version 2.0 of the Tool (In UK time zone).
 We may run refresher courses in other time zones, too, in the future.

 Please express your interest in future courses here so we can fix a new date.